Hydex/ann/README.md

 Transfer function (Sigma) sums the product of each input with its weight

-Activation function outputs a value of 1 if Sigma produces a value above the neuron's current threshold (Theta j)
+Activation function outputs a value of 1 if Sigma produces a net input above the neuron's current threshold (Theta j)